Multithreading Interview Questions In Java

 • What are the two ways to check if a Thread has been interrupted?

-• How can we make sure that Parent thread waits for termination of Child thread?
+• How can we make sure that the Parent thread waits for the termination of the Child thread?

 • How will you handle InterruptedException in Java?